Traditional Events in Italy's Many Cities

 2013 July race, won by the Contrada dell'Oca

 Processione dei Misteri: only one of the many events keeping Taranto busy during Holy Week.
 It takes place on Good Friday and it is renowned for its costumes and solemnity.

 The Processione dei Misteri 2013

 Carnevale: this is probably the most famous of all Carnivals in the world, along with Rio de Janeiro.
-It takes place in February/March, depending on when Eater falls.
-Celebrations in costumes and masks, entertainment in streets and squares, ,music, mimes and fireworks: you are bound to have fun here!
+It takes place in February/March, depending on when Easter falls.
+Celebrations in costumes and masks, entertainment in streets and squares, music, mimes and fireworks: you are bound to have fun here!

-Some of the best masks and costumes of this year's Carnevale
+Some of the best masks and costumes of Carnevale

 Il Redentore (The Feast of the Redeemer): it takes place the third Sunday of July.
 It is one of the best loved feast in Venice and it involves a picturesque gondolas parade commemorating the end of a plague epidemic in 1575.

 Regata Storica: it takes place on the first Sunday of September and revolves around a traditional competition between two-oar racing gondolas, followed by a parade of ceremonial boats.

 Since 2003 Verona hosts "Tocatì", an International Festival of street artists.
 Every year there is a different host country that presents its particular games.
 During the festival there are exhibitions, meetings, seminars, laboratories and food stalls.
 It's an opportunity to rediscover games, sounds and tastes of the past.